adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Add method parameter validation to invoke-graphmethod
+* Relax parameterset binding for invoke-graphmethod
 * Rename graphscope to graphname on get-graphuriinfo
 * Allow id to be emitted for new-graphobject
 * Add request builder in sdk and in this module